ElisNiya/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaae/index.md

 Write code to:-

-- create a database named `sports`.
+- create a database named `sports`.    use sports
-- list all databases present in local mongod server.
+- list all databases present in local mongod server.    show dbs
 - create 3 collections named `cricket`, `football`, `TT` in sports databse.
+db.createCollection(cricket)
+db.createCollection(football)
+db.createCollection(TT)

 - add multiple players in those collections which should have fields like `name`, `age` and `email` and `bid_price`.
 - list all collections in sports database.
 - rename `TT` collection to `tennis`.